Mariusthvdb/custom-ui/README.md

 This is confirmed to work for HA 0.112+ and can look like:

 ![more-info](https://github.com/Mariusthvdb/custom-ui/blob/master/hidden-templates-in-more-info.png)

+Ha 2021.6 changed Frontend representation of more-info attributes once again, and custom-ui updated to follow that.
+Thank you @spacegaier and Bram for helping out!

 #### Hide attributes
 To hide attributes in the `more-info` popup, you need to add the `hide_attributes` customization option under the entity in `customize.yaml` or in the global customize configuration `customize_glob.yaml`.